bigicoin/PicoUI/README.md

 # Pico UI

-This repositoru contains various UI-related plugins for Pico CMS.
+This repository contains various UI-related plugins for Pico CMS.

 ## Why use these